 - Have enough supplies stockpiled so you don’t have to leave your home until the sewage recedes.

 - Get a sump pump for your basement to prevent sewage flooding, and a battery backup for it.
-Read this article about getting your sump pump ready for a hurricane.

 - Have an emergency bucket toilet ready.